 Spain and Romania were both part of the Roman Empire.
 When the Roman Empire started to break up, new variants of Latin started to develop into new Romance languages, throughout Europe.

-Interestingly, as Romania is in the vicinity of many slavic countries, Romanian has absorbed some Slavic words into its vocabulary.
-Although surprisingly, Romanian has preserved some characteristics of Latin which have disappeared from Spanish.
+Interestingly, as Romania is in the vicinity of many Slavic countries, Romanian has absorbed some Slavic words into its vocabulary.
+Surprisingly, Romanian has also preserved some features of Latin which have disappeared from Spanish.

 An important similarity between Romanian and Spanish is the sentence structure.
 Both Romanian and Spanish generally use a subject-verb-object ordering (f.e.: I kick the ball) to form a sentence.

-Spanish and Romanian are both phonetic languages.
-This means that in both languages, words are spelled as they are pronounced.
+Both Spanish and Romanian are phonetic languages.
+This means that words in these languages are spelled as they are pronounced.
 When you look at a word, or hear a word in Spanish or Romanian, you will be able to pronounce or spell it.

-When comparing how similar 2 languages are in terms of vocabulary, linguists use the concept of lexical similarity.
-It measures to what degree the vocabularies of the 2 languages are alike.
+When comparing how similar two languages are in terms of vocabulary, linguists use the concept of lexical similarity.
+It measures to what degree the vocabularies of the two languages are alike.